timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # As before, we first need to define the likelihood function
 binomLL <- function(killed,init,p){

-  # The next two lines just specify that the first parameter we pass
+  # The next two lines just specify that of the parameters we pass (p),
-  # will be the attack rate, and the second the handling time
+  # the first will be attack rate (a), and the second the handling time (h)
   a = p[1]
   h = p[2]

   # This line defines the probability of a prey individual being killed
-  # Note this is the equation for the number killed above, divided by
+  # Note this is the Type II functional response equation from above, divided by
   # the intial number of prey
   pkilled <- a/(1+a*h*init)

-  # The likelihood in this case is a binomial probability distribution
+  # The likelihood in this case assumes that the observed number
-  # with the observed number of kills from a total potential number of kills
+  # of kills is a binomial draw where the number of trials is
-  # equal to the initial number of prey, and probability of being killed equal
+  # the initial number of prey, and the probability of being killed
-  # from above
+  # is taken from above
   -sum(dbinom(x = killed,size = init,prob = pkilled,log = TRUE))

 }